fahadAziz44/software-engineering-test-task/RUNBOOK.md

 # Operational Runbook

-This runbook demonstrates production-ready operational procedures for deploying, monitoring, troubleshooting, and maintaining the microservice on Kubernetes.
-It showcases real-world DevOps practices including zero-downtime deployments, health monitoring, and incident response.
+This runbook details production operational procedures for deploying, monitoring, troubleshooting, and maintaining the microservice on Kubernetes.
+It covers real-world DevOps practices including zero-downtime deployments, health monitoring, and incident response.

 **Note:** Replace `<PRODUCTION_IP>` and `<STAGING_IP>` with your actual GKE Load Balancer IPs when deployed.